 As you come to accept that your abuser does intend to hurt you and their sweet face is their mask, you will experience fear – deep, agonizing fear of the person you love(d).
 If you have not found a therapist at this point, there is no better time than now.

 Fear can be one of our most rational and irrational emotions.
 The fear felt by someone afraid of heights (falling can kill you) and someone afraid of a moth (moths cannot kill you) may be of exactly the same intensity and realness.
 However, one is more rational than the other.
 Did your abuser mean it when they said they would kill you?
 It’s a rational thought to protect yourself in case they did.
 It’s an irrational thought to plan how to hurt them before they can hurt you.
 A therapist or good domestic violence advocate can help you to deal with your fears in healthy, productive ways.

 The one best stress reliever EVER for victims of abuse is to leave their abuser.
 You will find more peace than you can imagine without that idiot breathing down your neck.
 However, I know some of you aren’t ready to leave.
 Maybe you’ve already decided to stay forever.
 So, other ways to deal with stress and anxiety include as many possibilities as there are people in the world.
 Explore deep breathing techniques, proper medical care, good nutrition, meditation, walking, good music/movies, and other methods to find what works for you.
 That last sentence sounds like every other sentence ever written about managing stress, but that’s because it is true.

-This post gives you a lot of information on how to control your mind and undo brainwashing.
+This post gives you a lot of information on how to control your mind and recover from brainwashing.
 However, this isn’t the end of the story and we’ll explore it further as time goes on.